 - Make sure your Mac and iPhone are signed in with the same Apple ID and using 2FA (per Apple)

-- By default, Continuity Camera is turned on – but you can make sure by heading to iPhone Settings app > General > AirPlay & Handoff > Continuity Camera Webcam and make sure it’s toggled on
+- By default, Continuity Camera is turned on – but you can make sure by heading to the iPhone Settings app > General > AirPlay & Handoff > Continuity Camera

-- Bring your iPhone near your Mac as you launch FaceTime, Photo Booth, Zoom, or any other app that can utilize a camera (in web browser too)
+- Bring your iPhone near your Mac as you launch FaceTime, Photo Booth, Zoom, or any other app that can utilize a camera (video services in web browsers too)

 - Your Mac should automatically switch to using your rear iPhone camera